gianniskmbls/Hello-World/python/Readme.md

 An identity matrix is a square matrix where all diagonal elements are '1's, and all other elements are '0's.
 The user specifies the number of '1's in the matrix.

+## root.py
+A Digital Root Calculator with Iterated Summing.
+This program calculates the digital root of a given integer using iterative digit summing.
+The digital root is the repeated sum of the digits of a number until a single-digit result is obtained.